cscorley/dissertation/chapters/9_conclusion/0_conclusion.md

 Our results encourage the idea that there is still much to explore in the area of feature location and developer identification.
 What other untapped resources might be available?
 We show changesets are yet another viable resource researchers and practitioners should be taking advantage of for the feature location task.
+For example, future work includes investigating along with the message text source, whether code reviews are valuable to model performance.
 Our results also show that research remains not only in improving accuracies of FLTs and DITs, but also in solving the practical aspects of building FLTs and DITs that are robust *and* agile enough to keep up with fast-changing software.

 Future work includes deploying this approach in a development environment.
 Since the source code to our approach is online, we encourage other researchers